whosonfirst/go-whosonfirst-pip-v2/README.md

   -www-path string
     	The URL path for the interactive debug endpoint. (default "/debug")```
 ```

+_If a deprecated flag has a contemporary matching flag the latter will be
+assigned the value of the former._

 For example, to index [Who's On First data published as a SQLite database](https://whosonfirst.mapzen.com/sqlite) and spinning up a little web server for debugging things you might do something like: